North Sonoma Mountain Regional Park and Open Space Preserve

 Trail Notes: Bring your own water.
 Water is not available in the park.
 Trails are open to hikers, bikers, and equestrians, though bikes on the Ridge Trail are limited to the first 2 miles.
 We recommend equestrians first visit without their horses to acquaint themselves with the park entrance and trailer access.

 North Sonoma Mountain Regional Park and Preserve stretches from south of Bennett Valley to the western boundary of Jack London State Historic Park in Glen Ellen.
 The park entrance is about 5 miles southeast of Santa Rosa.

 The park entrance is along Sonoma Mountain Road just east of Pressley Road.
-The $7 parking fee can be paid by cash or check only at this time.

-Dogs are not permitted on trails at this time.
+Dogs are not permitted on trails.

 Several accessible parking spaces are available, including one located near a vista point.
 The first 800 feet of the Ridge Trail are wheelchair accessible and lead to a creekside picnic area in the redwoods.

 - 3.7 miles to Jack London State Historic Park boundary